-5. CONCLUSION
+V. CONCLUSION

 To address the need of developing alternative automobile powertrains, an APU for Series Hybrid Vehicles including a Stirling engine has been presented.
-Simulation results on driving cycles showed that Stirling APUs operate more continuously and present less fuel consumption when compared to a conventional ICE APU.
+Simulation results showed that powertrain efficiencies and fuel consumption present good performances when compared to a conventional ICE APU.
 The design and first experimental results of a prototype 10 kW Stirling engine prototype have been presented.